The immune system and cancer

 The immune system is complex and is made up of different organs, cells, and proteins.

-The two major subsystems of the human immune system are the innate and adaptive immune systems.
+The two major components of the human immune system are the innate and adaptive immune systems.

 The innate immune system

 The innate immune system provides a first immediate response to pathogens.
-The innate immune system detects so-called PAMPs (Pathogen Associated Molecular Patterns) which are larger structures that do not normally occur in human bodies.
-Examples include microbial cell-walls and viral RNA molecules.
-Upon their detection, the innate immune system activates cells to attack and destroy the outsider while also informing the adaptive immune response.
+The innate immune system detects so-called PAMPs (Pathogen Associated Molecular Patterns) which are larger structures that do not normally occur in human bodiesbut that are common in/on pathogens.
+Examples include microbial cell-wall molecules and viral RNA.
+Upon their detection, the innate immune system activates cells to attack and destroy corresponding cells / virusses.
+The innate immune system also activates the adaptive immune response.
 Important cells in the innate immune system include so-called macrophages, neutrophils, dendritic cells, mast cells and basophils as well as natural killer cells.
 The innate immune system can develop persistent resistance to reinfection, a phenomenon termed trained immunity or innate immune memory.

 The adaptive immune system

-The adaptive immune system provides a second and tailored response to each stimulus by learning to recognise molecules it has previously encountered.
+The adaptive immune system provides a second and tailored response by learning to recognise molecules it has previously encountered.
 The cells of adaptive immunity include B-cells and T-cells.
 Both target viruses and/or bacteria on the basis of molecules that differ from those of the host.
-After the first response, B- and T-cells that recognised the foreign molecule remain as memory cells and provide a faster and stronger response should the pathogen return.
-This memory is also the basis for vaccination; the adaptive immune system will quickly recognise a molecule to which it responded previously.
+After a first response, the B- and T-cells that recognised the foreign molecule remain as memory cells and provide a faster and stronger response should the pathogen return.
+This memory is also the basis for vaccination; the adaptive immune system will quickly recognise a molecule to which it has responded previously.
 As a result, the adaptive immune system can efficiently & quickly target any recurring infection.

 Regulation of the immune system

 The immune system targets pathogens but should not attack healthy cells.
-The immune system therefore comprises all kinds of checks and balances designed to prevent the immune system from killing an organism’s non-pathogenic cells.
-Since these cells include desirable bacteria (such as the gut and skin microbiome) as well as an organism’s own cells, these checks and balances are very important.
-Auto-immune diseases can happen if an organism’s immune-system mistakenly does target healthy cells and can be severe and difficult to treat.
+The immune system therefore comprises all kinds of checks and balances evolved to prevent the immune system from killing an organism’s non-pathogenic cells.
+These checks and balances are very important; auto-immune diseases can happen if an organism’s immune-system mistakenly does target healthy cells and can be severe and difficult to treat.

 The immune system & cancer